ShabbyGayBar/modern-um-thesis/template/main.typ

 The conclusion drawn from this research is...

-#bibliography("./ref.bib", full: true, style: "apa", title: "References")
+#bibliography("./ref.bib", full: true, style: "apa")

 #show: appendix